SUTURO/ros-protege/README.md

 # ros-protege

+Following improvements have been made to the original Protege Desktop application:

-ros-protege adds the ability to automatically resolve ontology imports from other sourced ROS packages via `rospack find` if they have the following format: `<owl:imports rdf:resource="package://knowrob/owl/URDF.owl"/>`
+* Ability to automatically resolve ontology imports from other sourced ROS packages via `rospack find` if they have the following format: `<owl:imports rdf:resource="package://knowrob/owl/URDF.owl"/>`
+* Changed default view mode to `Show all loaded ontolgies`
+  _(This fixes a bug of the OWL API not properly merging loaded ontologies from ROS packages, which led to missing classes in the class tree view)_

 ## Requirements

-Tested to run on Ubuntu 20.04 with Java 11 or Java 17
+* Java 11 or higher
+* `JAVA_HOME` environment variable must be set to the JDK installation directory

 ## Usage